dylnbk/grabby/README.md

 # Download media

-A Streamlit powered front-end that uses a collection of modules to grab content from YouTube, Instagram, TikTok, Reddit & Twitter.
+A Streamlit powered front-end that uses a collection of packages to grab content from YouTube, Instagram, TikTok, Reddit & Twitter.

-### The modules doing all the hard work...
+### The packages doing all the hard work...

 #### Web Framework:
 - [Streamlit](https://streamlit.io/)